Marklogic-retired/marklogic-data-hub/examples/insurance/README.md

 9. Run the `BedrockMap` step in the `BedrockFlow` flow.
 This harmonizes the 100 Bedrock customer documents into the final database.
 You can view the documents in the Browse Data view.
 10. Run the `CustomerMaster` flow to master the Advantage and Bedrock customer data.
 This merges documents for two matching customers in the final database.
 You can view the results in the Browse Data view.

+## How to enrich Customer Data using custom step

+1. Start the Data Hub and select the project folder: examples/insurance
+2. View the `customEnrichment` flow.
+Configure the `ingestAdvantage` step by setting the Source Directory Path to the `datasets/advantage` directory (exact path will depend on your filesystem).
+3. The scaffolded custom main.sjs has been edited(line 90-94) to insert code that manipulates the instance to insert geo-spatial information corresponding to the postal code
+4. The uri has also been manipulated(line 103) and is appended with "/enriched" in the FINAL database
+5. You can now click on **Run** button to run the flow and verify enriched data in FINAL database

 ## Example Customer Data